ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/Engine-project-launch.md

 ## Assigning a Minter (V3 only)

-Minters are assigned on a per-project basis on V3 contracts.
-To assign minters, follow these steps:
+Minters are assigned on a per-project basis on V3 contracts, and minters must be assigned by the **artist's wallet**.
+For the artist wallet to assign a minter, follow these steps:

 1. Assign the minter to your project by using the `MinterFilterV1` contract found in your deployment file.
 The artist's wallet should use function #6 `setMinterForProject`, entering the `_projectID` and `_minterAddress`.
 You can find the minter address in your deployment log, which is pinned in your partner channel.